 The Presbytery of St. Augustine shall annually set and adjust the minimum terms of call expected for Teaching Elders and Certified Christian educators, taking into account factors that affect the ministry of the persons and congregations affected.
 In addition, the presbytery has certain expectations about leave time and reimbursable compensation as noted below.
 The new minimums will be posted on the presbytery website as soon as they are amended.

-- 1. Effective Salary = salary + housing allowance - a.
-Cash Salary b.
-Housing Allowance a. the free use of church-provided housing with manse equity
+1. Effective Salary = salary + housing allowance

+a.
+Cash Salary

+b.
+Housing Allowance

 Housing costs should be addressed in one of two ways: